catid/XRmonitors/README.md

 # ![Logo](https://github.com/catid/XRmonitors/raw/master/art/XRmonitorsLogo/32w/32x32_FAVICON.png "Logo") XRmonitors
 ### User-Friendly Virtual Multi-Monitors for the Workplace

-Provides Virtual Monitors on Microsoft Windows 10 Mixed Reality Headsets such as the HP Reverb.
+Provides Virtual Monitors for owners of Microsoft Windows 10 Mixed Reality Headsets such as the HP Reverb.

 Uses OpenXR: No need to install from a game store like Oculus/Steam.